-If you have been injured in a car accident caused by road rage, the Lynch Law Firm’s New Jersey auto accident lawyers will investigate your claim and determine if you may have a case against the other driver.
+If you have been injured in a car accident caused by road rage, the Lynch Law Firm, PC’s New Jersey auto accident lawyers will investigate your claim and determine if you may have a case against the other driver.
 Contact us as soon as possible to schedule a free, no obligation consultation to find out if you may be entitled to compensation.

 What Is Road Rage?

 The National Highway Traffic Safety Administration defines road rage as a combination of moving violations that endanger the safety of other persons or their property.